Bob Seger: Later years: 1988–present

 In 2009, Seger released a compilation album, Early Seger Vol. 1, containing archival material from the 1970s and 1980s, including some fully or partially re-recorded tracks from Smokin' O.P.'s (1972) and Seven (1974), and some never-before-released songs.
 The album was initially only available for purchase at Meijer stores and then later for download at his website.

 Seger contributed piano and vocals to Kid Rock's 2010 album Born Free and staged a successful arena tour during 2011, accompanied by the release of a two-CD compilation, Ultimate Hits: Rock and Roll Never Forgets.
 On May 28, 2011, Michigan Governor Rick Snyder proclaimed that date as Bob Seger Day (Seger's second such honor) for his more than 50 years of sharing his celebrated musical talents with fans all over the world.
 In 2012, Seger was inducted into the Songwriters Hall of Fame.
 The next year, he performed a duet of "Who'll Stop the Rain" with John Fogerty on Fogerty's album Wrote a Song for Everyone.

-Seger's 17th studio album, Ride Out, was released in 2014, along with a successful arena tour of the United States and Canada.
+Seger's 17th studio album, Ride Out, was released in 2014, along with a successful arena tour of the U.S. and Canada.

 On December 22, 2016, Seger performed "Heartache Tonight" as the Kennedy Center honored the Eagles.
 A few weeks later, on January 18, 2017, Seger gave away the single "Glenn Song" on his website as a tribute marking the first anniversary of the death of Eagles founding member Glenn Frey.
 That summer, Seger embarked on his Runaway Train tour, including a show at The Palace of Auburn Hills, the last event to be held at that venue.
 Seger released a cover of the Lou Reed song "Busload of Faith" as the first single from the I Knew You When album.
 Due to "an urgent medical issue with his vertebrae", all concert dates starting September 30 were postponed.
 Of the 32 scheduled tour dates, Seger completed thirteen and postponed nineteen.

 On September 18, 2018, Seger announced his final tour.
 The Travelin' Man tour included postponed dates from the 2017 tour, and kicked off at the Van Andel Arena in Grand Rapids, Michigan.
 The tour ended on November 1, 2019, and Seger retired.

 Seger made a brief return in 2023 to perform at the Country Music Hall of Fame in Nashville for the induction of Patty Loveless, playing her song "She Drew a Broken Heart".
 Loveless sang a duet with Seger in "The Answer's in the Question" from Seger's Face the Promise album.

-Legacy

-Lincoln Park declared November 17, 2017, "Bob Seger Day" in the city.
-Mayor Thomas Karnes called Seger the voice of the city for their generation.
-Seger attended school there in his youth and performed at the city's bandshell in the 1960s.
-In 2023, Rolling Stone ranked Seger at number 181 on its list of the 200 Greatest Singers of All Time.
+Seger is to release Face the Promise: Expanded Edition on September 18, 2026 to celebrate the album's twentieth anniversary.
+The album is to include four bonus tracks.